International Performance Resilience and Efficiency Program (iPrep)

 Yes, see Andersen and colleagues (2018).

 iPrep is founded on empirical research, however, some of this research is not specific to use of force contexts.
 The limitations of the evaluations of the program (e.g., small sample size or a lack of control group) warrant caution when generalizing the initial positive results.
-Further, there remains a need for independent assessment.
+Further, there remains a need for an independent assessment.

-Bryce Jenkins, Carleton University
+Assessor: Bryce Jenkins, Carleton University

 Bryce Jenkins is a Master’s candidate in the Department of Psychology at Carleton University.
 As a member of the Police Research Lab, his research interests broadly focus on evidence-based policing.
 He is particularly interested in the public’s understanding of police use of force, use of force training, and police militarization.

-Dr. Lorraine Hope, Portstmouth University
+Reviewer: Dr. Lorraine Hope, Portsmouth University

-Lorraine Hope is Professor of Applied Cognitive Psychology at the University of Portsmouth.
+Lorraine Hope is a Professor of Applied Cognitive Psychology at the University of Portsmouth.
 She holds degrees from Lancaster, Bristol and Aberdeen universities and is a member of the UK Centre for Research and Evidence on Security Threats (CREST).
 Her work focuses on the performance of human cognition in applied contexts, including memory and decision-making under challenging conditions.